-Another less conspicuous, and I think underrated, little green that can pack a punch like mustards are peppergrasses.
 Like their name suggests, peppergrasses have a spicy, peppery flavor to them.
 Because of this, they can help add flavor and variety to salads or be used like a garnish on baked potatoes or pork.
 Their distinct peppery seedpods — flat, slightly notched circles make excellent additions to spicy soups and stews.
 They are high in Vitamin C and iron.
 A similar plant to the peppergrass is shepherd’s purse.
 They are sometimes easier to find because of their noticeable heart-like seed pods shaped as the name suggests like purses.

 Another excellent mild and nutritious green are those in the amaranth family.
 Often thought of as a pesky weed in many parts of this country, amaranth is eaten the world over with the leaves being served alongside or in place of spinach, and not simply because of their similarity in appearance.
 People have taken to cultivating the plant and certain varieties have found a resurgence in health food stores.
 In addition to making an excellent cooked green, the seeds, which appear later in the fall, can be dried and ground into a tasty and nutritious flour or toasted and added to a variety of dishes.
 Very similar to amaranth in taste appearance and uses is a plant known as lambs quarters.